 I’m lucky to have a partner who’s on the same page about FIRE, which makes it easier to invest a significant amount of money every year.
 We try to live off one of our incomes and save the other, which is a strategy that many couples use to get closer to early retirement.

 But when I was single, I still managed to save a good chunk of my income by being frugal.
-I cooked at home, bought my clothes used, and drove my car into the ground.
+I cooked at home, bought my clothes used, and drove my car to the ground.